-Zane and Heath are known for having zero filters and therefore make the perfect guest for this show.
+Zane and Heath are known for having zero filters, making them the perfect guest for this show.

-You might know this duo from their own weekly podcast Unfiltered, where they talk about anything and everything, in a raw, comical manner.
+You might know this duo from their weekly podcast, Unfiltered, where they talk about anything and everything in a raw, comical manner.

-Whitney proves to be a great host once again, enveloping what the two comedians have to say in this two-hour episode.
+Whitney is a great host again, enveloping what the two comedians have to say in this two-hour episode.

-Long before TikTok was an app, it was the ultimate alarm clock song by Kesha.
+Long before TikTok was an app, it was Kesha’s ultimate alarm clock song.
 Famous for her wild girl persona and electro-pop sound, the singer-songwriter became iconic in 2009.